 In April 2015, the FASB issued ASU 2015-03, Interest - Imputation of Interest (Topic 835), which requires that debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct deduction from the carrying amount of that debt liability.
-We adopted the standard during the first quarter of FY 2017 and, accordingly have presented unamortized debt issuance costs of \$1.4 million as a direct reduction of Current maturities of long-term debt and \$9.3 million as a direct reduction of Long-term debt, less current maturities on the Consolidated Balance Sheet as of November 26, 2016.
+We adopted the standard during the first quarter of Fiscal 2017 and, accordingly, have presented unamortized debt issuance costs as a direct reduction allocated between Current maturities of long-term debt and Long-term debt, less current maturities on the Consolidated Balance Sheet as of February 25, 2017.

 In July 2015, the FASB issued ASU 2015-11, Inventory (Topic 330), which requires inventory measured using any method other than last-in, first-out ("LIFO") or the retail inventory method to be subsequently measured at the lower of cost or net realizable value, rather than at the lower of cost or market.
 Under this ASU, subsequent measurement of inventory using the LIFO and retail inventory method is unchanged.
 ASU 2015-11 will become effective prospectively for fiscal years beginning after December 15, 2016 (our Fiscal 2018).
-We are currently evaluating the impact of this ASU on our consolidated financial statements and do not expect adoption to have a material impact.
+We are currently evaluating the impact of adopting this ASU on our consolidated financial statements and do not expect adoption to have a material impact.

 In September 2015, the FASB issued ASU 2015-16, Business Combinations (Topic 805), to simplify the accounting for measurement-period adjustments in a business combination.
 Under the new standard, an acquirer must recognize adjustments to provisional amounts in a business combination in the reporting period in which the adjustment amounts are determined, rather than retrospectively adjusting the provisional amounts recognized at the acquisition date with a corresponding adjustment to goodwill as under current guidance.
 ASU 2015-16 is effective prospectively for fiscal years, and the interim periods within those years, beginning after December 15, 2015 (our Fiscal 2017).
-We adopted this standard on August 28, 2016 and there was no impact from this standard for the three months ended November 26, 2016.
+We adopted this standard on August 28, 2016 and have accounted for all adjustments to provisional amounts in accordance with this guidance.

 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842), which requires an entity to recognize both assets and liabilities arising from financing and operating leases, along with additional qualitative and quantitative disclosures.
 The new standard is effective retrospectively or on a modified retrospective basis for fiscal years beginning after December 15, 2018 (our Fiscal 2020), including interim periods within those annual reporting periods.
 Early adoption is permitted.
-We are currently evaluating the impact of adopting this ASU on our consolidated financial statements.
+We are currently evaluating the impact of adopting this ASU on our consolidated financial statements and do not expect adoption to have a material impact.

 In March 2016, the FASB issued ASU 2016-09, Improvements to Employee Share-Based Payment Accounting (Topic 718), which simplifies several aspects of the accounting for employee share-based payment transactions, including the accounting for the related income taxes, forfeitures, statutory tax withholding requirements and classification in the statement of cash flows.
 ASU 2016-09 is effective for annual reporting periods beginning after December 15, 2016 (our Fiscal 2018), including interim periods within those annual reporting periods.
 Early adoption is permitted.
-We are currently evaluating the impact of this ASU on our consolidated financial statements and do not expect adoption to have a material impact.
+We are currently evaluating the impact of adopting this ASU on our consolidated financial statements and do not expect adoption to have a material impact.